9 Best Campgrounds at Kings Canyon National Park, CA

 3. Sunset Campground

 Another great choice for easy access to the sequoias is the Sunset Campground.
-This is the largest campground in the Grant Grove area, offering 157 first-come, first-served campsites and two reservable group sites.
+This is the largest campground in the Grant Grove area, offering 157 reservable campsites and two reservable group sites.
 Despite the large number of sites, it's well laid out and does not feel like a huge campground.
+For those with RVs, the maximum length is 30 feet.

 As with Azalea and Crystal Springs, this campground is also located at an elevation of 6,500 feet and set below large pines, including sequoias, sugar pines, fir, and cedar.
 From here you can walk to General Grant Tree, just one mile away.